EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * deleted_user_10023915 (Yes) on FreeSound (Player/Companion landing sound source)
 * Tissman on FreeSound (Hirdrih NPC sound).
 * 00bpp00 on FreeSound (Some sound).
+* JuhaniSankari on FreeSound (Road sound for van prefab)
 * decipher8996 (Used tutorial video to make jump-through-platform)
 * DevWorm (Used tutorial video on "Top Down AI Enemy Movement" to fix the SWIMMING states for Companion)
 * Nkzar (Gave me tips on fixing collision/animation related stuff)